qisixian/InClassProject-RealEstateAgencySystem/readme.md

 # Kanban

 ### todo

-- merge customer table and AspNetUser table somehow
+new feature:
+add error handling to edit user profile add property post list add upload new property feature
+- add a new property / edit property page
+- - add a edit property page
+- - add a new property / edit property controller
+- add a delete property controller add owner infomation in property detail

+optimization:
+- fetch ImageId but not image object in Property Detail action
 - figure out a bettter way to solve SQLite decimal ordering error

 ### finished
 - show image on frontend
 - Implement database paging on backend
+- merge customer table and AspNetUser table

 chanllenge record: